eclipse-archived/smarthome/docs/documentation/development/testing.md

 Testing Eclipse SmartHome
 ===
 There are two different kinds of approaches for testing Eclipse SmartHome.
-One is to use plain JUnit tests for testing simple classes.
-The other is to execute JUnit tests within the OSGi environment to test OSGi services and dynamic behaviour.
+One is to use JUnit Plug-in tests with simple JUnit test classes.
+The other is to extend the test class from the `JavaOSGiTest` class and have the full OSGi environment available to test OSGi services and dynamic behaviour.
 Both approaches are supported through a simple infrastructure, which allows to easily write and execute tests.

 Test fragment
 ---

-In OSGi tests are implemented in a separate fragment bundle, which host is the bundle, that should be tested.
+In general tests are implemented in a separate fragment bundle, which host is the bundle that should be tested.
 The name of the test fragment bundle should be the same as the bundle to test with a ".test" suffix.
-The MANIFEST.MF file must contain a `Fragment-Host` entry.
+The MANIFEST.MF file must contain a `Fragment-Host` entry pointing to the bundle under test.
 Fragment bundles inherit all imported packages from the host bundle.
 In addition the fragment bundle must import the `org.junit` package with a minimum version of 4.0.0 specified.
-The following code snippet shows a manifest file of the test fragment for the `org.eclipse.smarthome.core` bundle.
+The following code snippet shows the MANIFEST.MF file of the test fragment for the `org.eclipse.smarthome.core` bundle.
+This way all test dependencies are available in the test classes (JUnit, hamcrest, mockito).

     Manifest-Version: 1.0
     Bundle-ManifestVersion: 2